-- 11.1 The project is to commence on 13th August 2007.
+- 11.1 No start date has yet been provided for the groundworks.
 The duration of the watching brief will be dependent upon the time taken for the groundworks and the quantity and significance of the archaeological deposits revealed. - 11.2 The report will be ready within three months of the completion of fieldwork.
 The on-site director/supervisor will carry out the post-excavation work, with time allocated within the costing of the project for analysis of any artefacts found on the site by the relevant in-house specialists at ULAS.